vinferrer/OHBM_2020/index.md

 **Figure 2: Anatomical Preprocessing**

 Brain parcellation was performed using FreeSurfer based on the Destrieux atlas (72 cortical and 8 subcortical regions for hemisphere)[^2].
 Structural images were registered to the functional images. fMRI preprocessing included despiking, slice timing, EPI distortion correction, head realignment and nuisance regression.
-After motion based censoring, 21 HC, 21 PDCN and, 23 PD-MCI subjects remained.
+After motion based censoring, 21 HC, 21 PD-CN and, 23 PD-MCI subjects remained.
 ![](./images/Functional_preprocessing.jpg){:width="100%"}
 **Figure 3: Functional Preprocessing**

 fMRI preprocessing (AFNI) included despiking, slice timing, EPI distortion correction, head realignment, nuisance regression (6 Legendre polynomials, 6 realignment parameters plus temporal derivatives, 5 principal components of WM and ventricle CSF voxels and 5 PCs of brain’s edge voxels).
-After Motion based censoring, (Frame wise displacement(9)> 0.4), 21 HC, 21 PDCN and, 23 PD-MCI subjects remained for further analysis.
+After Motion based censoring, (Frame wise displacement(9)> 0.4), 21 HC, 21 PD-CN and, 23 PD-MCI subjects remained for further analysis.

 # [ConnICA](#ConnICA)

-FC matrices were computed using Schaefer atlas plus subcortical areas of Destrieux atlas [^3] and then inputed to ConnICA [^4] using MELODIC with 65 independent FC-traits, which was the optimal PCA component for subject identifiability [^5].
+FC matrices were computed using Schaefer atlas plus subcortical areas of Destrieux atlas [^3] and then inputed to connICA [^4] using MELODIC with 65 independent FC-traits, which was the optimal PCA component for subject identifiability [^5].
 ![](./images/ConnICA.jpg){:width="100%"}
 **Figure 4: ConnICA Analysis**

-Linear mixed effect (LME) model on the weights of each FC-trait with group (HC, PDCN, PD-MCI) with the sequence (monoband, multiband) as fixed factor, and subjects as random factor.
+Linear mixed effect (LME) model on the weights of each FC-trait with group (HC, PD-CN, PD-MCI) with the sequence (monoband, multiband) as fixed factor, and subjects as random factor.
 Anova p-values are corrected (Bonferroni method).
 Incremental ANOVAs and individual F-tests were computed to evaluate the relationship between the FC-traits and neuropsychological assessments.

 # [Results](#results)

 ![](./images/Trait5.jpg){:width="100%"}
-**Figure 5:**
+**Figure 5: Subcortical connectivity trait results.
+A) Circular plot B)  nodal strength brain maps of each ROI C) Left: Anova regressions incrementally adding first anthropometric measures and coginitve tests.
+Right: F-value obtanined by comparing the baseline model (only anthropometric measures) with a cognitive test or motor measure**

 FC-trait 5 has subcortical hubs in putamen, caudate and thalamus, highlighting a clear manifestation of the ganglia-thalamo-cortical alterations at the onset of PD.
 This FC-trait is mainly associated with attentional tests implying attentional deficits at the beginning of PD.
 ![](./images/Trait9.jpg){:width="100%"}
-**Figure 6:**
+**Figure 6: Sensorimotor and attention networks trait results.
+A) Circular plot B)  nodal strength brain maps of each ROI C) Left: Anova regressions incrementally adding first anthropometric measures and coginitve tests.
+Right: F-value obtanined by comparing the baseline model (only anthropometric measures) with a cognitive test or motor measure**

 FC-trait 9 mainly involves inter- and intra-hemispheric connections between regions of the primary and secondary motor and somatosensory cortices and dorsal and ventral attention networks.
 Although UPDRS-III is link to this trait, attention and memory behavioral test are significantly linked suggesting a motor disfunction in the PD-MCI patients that is related to attentional and memory impairments.
 The significance of language test could be an effect from the semantic fluency test.
 ![](./images/Trait13.jpg){:width="100%"}
-**Figure 7:**
+**Figure 7:Visual and fronto-parietal connections trait results.
+A) Circular plot B)  nodal strength brain maps of each ROI C) Left: Anova regressions incrementally adding first anthropometric measures and coginitve tests.
+Right: F-value obtanined by comparing the baseline model (only anthropometric measures) with a cognitive test or motor measure**

 Trait 13 that compromises Visual-parietal and visual-executive control connections differentiates HC from PD groups.
 Anova regressions associate it to UPDRS-III which suggest a connection to motor symptoms.
 ![](./images/Trait34.jpg){:width="100%"}
-**Figure 8:**
+**Figure 8: Angular gyrus temporal and attention trait results.
+A) Circular plot B)  nodal strength brain maps of each ROI C) Left: Anova regressions incrementally adding first anthropometric measures and coginitve tests.
+Right: F-value obtanined by comparing the baseline model (only anthropometric measures) with a cognitive test or motor measure**

 Trait 34 mainly shows the angular gyrus connecting to temporal, parietal and visual connections differentiates all three groups from each other.
 However, behavioral tests didn't correlate.